smcclab/smc-course/index.md

-Each week you will attend an interactive lecture and try out SMC concepts with Charles, and a collaborative workshop where you will create musical performances with your small ensemble of 4-5 new computer musicians.
-You will create a sound/music piece every week and perform as the "ANU Laptop Ensemble" in the end-of-semester concert series.
+Each week you will attend an interactive lecture and try out SMC concepts with Charles, and a collaborative workshop where you will create musical performances with a small ensemble of 4-5 new computer musicians.
+You will create a sound/music piece every week and perform with your ensemble in the end-of-semester concert series.

 The best way to see what we do is to watch previous student's performances in the